winterland1989/Action.js/README.md

 Action.js, a sane way to write async code
 =========================================

-Promise and async/await are all great stuff, but Action.js offer an alternative faster and more concise.
+Promise and async/await are all great stuff, but Action.js offer a faster and simpler alternative.

-Understand Action.js in 3 minutes
+Understand Action.js in 5 minutes
 ---------------------------------

-Let's solve the callback hell proble form scratch, suppose we have a lovely function called `readFile`, and we want to read `data.txt`
+Suppose we want to solve the nest callback problem form scratch, we have an async function called `readFile`, and we want to read `data.txt`, we have to supply a `callback` to it:

     readFile("data.txt", callback)

-We want compose different actions with this reading action, so we don't want to give a callback to it now, instead we save this action in a new `Action`:
+But we don't give a callback to it right now, instead we save this read action in a new `Action`:

 ```js
 var Action = function Action(action1) {